+Circular economy

-Circular economy: an economic system that maximises the reusability of products and raw materials, and minimises the loss of their value.
-This is fundamentally different to the current linear system, in which raw materials are used to manufacture products that are destroyed at the end of their useful lives.
+An economic system aiming to maximise the reusability of products and raw materials, and to minimise the loss of their value.
+This is fundamentally different from the current linear system, where raw materials are used to manufacture products that are destroyed at the end of their useful lives.